The 2017 season

 Community Help from Across the State...

-In August 2016, we had some enthusiastic volunteers from Bowdoin College in Brunswick, Maine.
+In August 2017, we again had some enthusiastic volunteers from Bowdoin College in Brunswick, Maine.
 Students from the "Joseph McKeen Center for the Common Good" visited the Oxford Hills area to learn more about rural Maine communities.
 They volunteered in the garden helping to prepare vegetables to give away that evening.
 Once the produce was moved to the distribution site, they helped set up tables and chairs and joined the distribution line.
 Thank you to all the students who came to help and we hope to see again next year!